 As families prepare for the transition to distance learning, we would like to provide some insight on what families can do to set students up for success.
 We ask that you:

-While many social media posts humorously express an increased appreciation for teachers while children are at home, we recognize that the idea of facilitating learning from home is overwhelming for many families for many reasons.
-We know it is not realistic to replicate classroom conditions at home, and we want you to know that we appreciate you and we are here to support you as each family discovers the best way to serve their needs.
+We recognize that the idea of facilitating learning from home can be challenging for many families for many reasons.
 With patience and compassion, we will continue to support each other in doing what we feel is best for students and we remain dedicated to ISLA’s mission to empower the whole child by nurturing the development of personal growth, strong character, academic excellence, and global vision.